 In fact, the F7U-3 had about the same thrust-to-weight ratio as its contemporaries, the F9F-8 Cougar and the FJ-3 Fury, albeit in afterburner.
 And that's even though Westinghouse did not meet the original engine-thrust specification.
 Unfortunately, it was the first fighter with afterburning engines that the Navy took to the carrier.
 The pilots did not understand the trade off involved.
 Their initial perception was that "dry" engine thrust was only 2/3s of thrust in afterburner and using afterburner involved the burning of prodigious amounts of fuel, significantly limiting range and endurance.

 This reliance on afterburner for "full" power would not have been quite so evident but for the fact that the Cutlass lacked a horizontal tail.
 It therefore required a big, thick wing for low-speed lift since no horizontal tail precluded the use of trailing edge flaps; there was no means of counteracting the pitching moment change that was caused by them.
-This is a comparison of the F7U-1 (the F7U-3 wing was basically the same planform) and the F-86.
+This is a comparison of the F7U-1 and the F-86.

 As a result, at low speed on a low, flat approach to an axial deck carrier, pulling the stick back to increase angle of attack actually decreased lift initially.
 The subsequent increase in lift was accompanied by a very large increase in drag.
 From the flight manual: "To change angle of attack alone results in excessive loss of altitude, and the rate of descent is so difficult to control as to preclude safe answering of altitude correction signals from the Landing Signal Officer."